eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/get-secret-note-401.md

 title: API Challenges Solution For - unauthorized secret note 401
 seo_title: Solution: unauthorized secret note 401 | API Challenges
 description: How to solve API challenge 32 - unauthorized to access secret note 403
+seo_description: Use this walkthrough to solve unauthorized secret note 401 with request setup, key headers, and expected status codes so you can complete the challenge.
 showads: true
 ---